Southern stingray: Foraging

 When scientists revealed the contents of the stomach of one Hypanus americanus, they found evidence of a great variety of ingested prey, including small fishes, worms, crustaceans and bivalves.
-As mentioned earlier in this article, the Hypanus americanus are smooth and efficient swimmers, allowing them to capture a variety of mobile as well as sessile prey.
+As mentioned earlier in this article, the H. americanus are smooth and efficient swimmers, allowing them to capture a variety of mobile as well as sessile prey.
 They are opportunistic feeders and continuous foragers.

 Predation

 To avoid predators, Hypanus americanus bury themselves in substrate.
 Venomous spines on the tail are used to repel predators, including humans and great hammerhead sharks.

 Roles within their ecosystems

 In shallow waters, there is a commensal foraging relationship between Hypanus americanus fish and Nannopterum auritum birds in coastal areas generally like the Gulf of Mexico.
-When foraging, the Hypanus americanus dig through the substrate in search of food; however, this also helps to expose certain other fish hidden in the substrate after which the Nannopterum auritum will follow behind the Hypanus americanus and eat.
+When foraging, the H. americanus dig through the substrate in search of food; however, this also helps to expose certain other fish hidden in the substrate after which the N. auritum will follow behind the H. americanus and eat.